 1995-96 Vice President Technology & Communications, Zelkova International (Canada) Inc., an investment banking company specializing in matching highly speculative venture capital with new technology.
 Responsible for technology assessment, business planning, investment analysis, and marketing of start-up opportunities.
 Projects include simulation software, executive education, distance learning and Internet outplacement services.

-1988-94 Assistant Program Manager, Operations, Mobile Servicing Systems (MSS) Program, Spar Aerospace.
-Defined Space Operations, Ground Ops, Training and Logistics support procedures for the MSS, Canada's contribution to Space Station Freedom.
+1988-94 Assistant Program Manager, (APM) Operations, Mobile Servicing Systems (MSS) Program, Spar Aerospace.
+Responsible for Space Operations, Ground Ops, Training and Logistics support procedures for the MSS, Canada's contribution to Space Station Freedom.
 Project Team of 14 engineers, 3 subcontractors, value $2.4 Million/year.

 Systems Engineering & Integration SE&I/Ops Technical Manager, D1 Proposal, Spar Aerospace, Responsible for systems engineering, integration and operations portion of a $500M proposal to the Canadian Space Agency.
 Created Work Breakdown, Subcontracts, Cost Accounts and schedules for build and delivery of Canadian robotics on Space Station.
 Produced a complete rewrite and wrote portions of the MSS Program Plan, value >$1Billion.

 Developed the Interactive Medical Procedures Simulator (IMPS) and demonstrated the ability to conduct remote ultrasound patient investigation and diagnosis without the patient being present.
 Also developed as a training tool for training doctors and diagnosticians.
 One of five co-inventors identified in a Spar, Record of Invention for a medical procedures simulator.
 Developed CATS and the Interactive Medical Procedures Simulator (IMPS) through 2 years of R&D.